rafay247/node-image-compressed-jpeg-jpg-png-svg/README.md

 ## Usage

-Download or clone the project then install required dependencies
+Download or clone the project then install required dependencies and set app.js to app.mjs other wise you have to install previous version of dependencies

 ```bash
 npm install